mutablelogic/go-llm/pkg/toolkit/README.md

     List(context.Context, ListRequest) (*ListResponse, error)

     // CreateConnector is called to create a new connector for the given URL.
-    // It is called once on AddConnector, and again on each reconnect, so it must return
-    // a fresh instance each time (allowing auth tokens to be refreshed).
+    // The onState callback must be called by the connector whenever its state
+    // changes (e.g. after initial connection).
+The toolkit uses the reported
+    // Name field to register the connector in the namespace map.
-    CreateConnector(string) (llm.Connector, error)
+    CreateConnector(url string, onState func(schema.ConnectorState)) (llm.Connector, error)
 }

 func main() {